-The Certificate is designed for those with a bachelor's degree and one of the following requirements: 1) a major in French, German, or Spanish; 2) the equivalent of a major in French, German, or Spanish by completion of 24 credit hours of instruction in the foreign language; or 3) a native speaker of the foreign language with a passing score on the PRAXIS II Exam.
+The Certificate is designed for those with a bachelor's degree and one of the following requirements: 1) a major in the intended language of licensure; 2) the equivalent of a major in the intended language of licensure by completion of 24 credit hours of instruction in the foreign language; or 3) a native speaker of the foreign language with a passing score on the PRAXIS II Exam.
 (Note: Students must be geographically located in the State of North Carolina)

-A three semester-hour internship is required for graduate certificate students.
+- A three semester-hour internship is required for graduate certificate students.
 This internship is the culminating experience of the certificate program, offering students the opportunity to demonstrate their readiness for the North Carolina Standard Professional 1 (SP1) Educator’s License.
 Students are assigned to a classroom for a full-time semester-long experience under the supervision of the classroom teacher and university faculty.
 Practicing foreign language teachers may complete their internship in their own classroom.

-The Office of Teacher Education Advising and Licensure (TEAL) is an information and student success resource for current and potential teacher candidates.
+- The Office of Teacher Education Advising and Licensure (TEAL) is an information and student success resource for current and potential teacher candidates.
 Their staff provides a variety of services such as information on (and preparation resources for) testing required for program admission and teacher licensure, verification of program completion for teacher licensure, guidance surrounding the teacher licensure application process, and information on campus resources and scholarships/loans for education students.

 A 2015 M.A.T. graduate, Rosalyn Rhodes, is currently teaching Spanish in a private school in the Charlotte Area.
 Rosalyn was named the K-12 Foreign Language Teacher of the Year in 2015 in the state of North Carolina.
 Her session presentation at FLANC was voted the “Best of FLANC” from over 100 other sessions.
 Rosalyn also came in second place for the 2016 Teacher of the Year from the Southern Conference on Language Teaching (SCOLT), an organization representing fourteen states in the southeast.